 Traumatic brain injury doesn’t discriminate.
-It can happen to people of any age, regardless of race, gender or national origin.
-It’s often the result of auto accidents, pedestrian accidents and slip-and-fall accidents, and it happens when something jars your head so that your brain hits the inside of your skull.
-Even sudden stops can cause TBI; it doesn’t take much to damage the delicate tissue of your brain.
+It can happen to people of any age, regardless of race, gender, or national origin.
+It’s often the result of auto accidents, pedestrian accidents, and slip-and-fall accidents, and it happens when something jars your head so that your brain hits the inside of your skull.
+Even sudden stops can cause TBI. it doesn’t take much to damage the delicate tissue of your brain.

 While that’s certainly unpleasant news, it’s important that you’re aware of the facts if you’ve suffered a traumatic brain injury.
-That way, you can take the proper precautions and ensure that you stay safe, protecting yourself from what’s largely an avoidable risk.
+That way, you can take the proper precautions and ensure that you stay safe, protecting yourself from what’s largely an avoidable premature death risk.

 It’s important for you to see a doctor as soon as you suspect that you have a traumatic brain injury.
 Some of the most common symptoms include:

 If you’re being seen after a car accident, make sure to let your physician know that you may have a TBI.
 It’s important that it is diagnosed and treated right away, before more swelling can occur and cause even more serious consequences.

 When you choose to file for compensation to help pay your extensive medical bills, make up for lost wages, or to help bring the person or company that injured you to justice, your lawyer needs to know about your traumatic brain injury diagnosis.
 She’ll be able to build the best strategy when she has all of the facts, and TBI is a very important component of many personal injury cases.